-In the Perry Preschool Project for children from extremely disadvantaged families, Anderson (2008) reports some differences in effects for boys and girls.
+The Perry Preschool Project was provided from age three and four years for children from extremely disadvantaged families.
+Anderson (2008) reports some differences in long-term effects for boys and girls.
 During the school years the benefits of the intervention tended to be greater for girls than boys.
 However as the sample reached adulthood, and social and economic outcomes (college graduation, employment, income, crime) became more important, the balance of benefits shifted towards boys doing better from the intervention.
-Conversely, in his analysis of results for the Early Training

-Project, which was for similarly disadvantaged populations, Anderson found the balance of benefits in educational outcomes up to age 21 years largely favoured girls more than boys.
+Conversely, in his analysis of results for the Early Training Project, which was for similarly disadvantaged populations, Anderson (2008) found the balance of benefits in educational outcomes up to age 21 years largely favoured girls more than boys.
+However few studies have evidence into adulthood.